jjensn/lifelights/README.md

 # lifelights
-Control your home based on _any_ horizontal status bars by using simple screenshots.
+Control your home based on _any_ horizontal rectangles by using simple screenshots.

 [![2 minute demo using Heroes of the Storm](http://img.youtube.com/vi/U1-Tj4fPKRE/0.jpg)](http://www.youtube.com/watch?v=U1-Tj4fPKRE "Heroes of the Storm + IoT")